Augmented Momentary Personal Ecological Risk Evaluation (AMPERE)

 Methods

 The AMPERE Project is focused on the Discover, Design/Build, and Test Phases of the Discover, Design/Build, & Test Framework (DDBT).
-My involvement has primarily focused on Discover Phase Activities.
+My involvement primarily focused on the Discover Phase activities.
 These phases will accomplish the Preparation Phase Goals for the Multiphase Optimization Strategy (MOST) Framework.
-You can learn more about how we’ve utilized a DDBT + MOST methodological framework at SCRC here.
-Learn more about the specific methods we used in the AMPERE project below.
+You can learn more about SCRC’s DDBT + MOST methodological framework here.
+Learn more about the specific methods used in the AMPERE project below.

 © University of Washington Suicide Care Research Center, DDBT graphic adapted with permission from UW ALACRITY Center